tarkangel/powershell/pomodoro/README.md

 "chrome"

-And thats it, you just have to run it using this command :
+And thats it, you just have to run it in powershell ISE ,copy the whole code and click on run -press F5

 ```
 $processName ="Pomodoro" ;$scriptPath = "Your/ScriptPath/yourScript.ps1"; Start-Job -Name $processName -FilePath $scriptPath